davpergan/DTM_DSM_GAN/README.md

 - n_channels = 4 if the raster contains a DSM and an orthophotograph (the 1st channel is a float representing the DSM height and the 3 other channels are the RGB values)
 If these input raster have corresponding DTMs used as supervision, they have the same structure (numpy array with shape (RES,RES)), and are saved with the name "dtm_[id].npy", where [id] is the same number as the corresponding DSM raster

 The validation dataset used in the project can be downloaded at the url : https://zenodo.org/record/7971162.
-It should be stored in the directory "np_dataset/512/val/"
+It should be stored in the directory "np_dataset/512/val/"<br>

-The datasets used in the project were sampled from the DSM, DTM and orthoplan of Brussels, available at https://datastore.brussels/web/urbis-download
+The datasets used in the project were sampled from the DSM, DTM and orthoplan of Brussels, available at https://datastore.brussels/web/urbis-download<br>
-The way the tif images downloaded on the Urbis website were used to generate the numpy dataset is shown in the jupyter notebook Preprocessing.ipynb
+The way the tif images downloaded on the Urbis website were used to generate the numpy dataset is shown in the jupyter notebook **Preprocessing.ipynb**

 ### Models
 A selection of the deep neural networks trained for DTM extraction was put online and can be downloaded.
 They should be stored in a directory called "training_checkpoints/[model_name]" where the model name is the name given below.